teves-castro/SPAcify/README.md

 Spacify
 =======

-ASP.NET MVC TypeScript SPA Template inspired by the HotTowel SPA Template.
+ASP.NET MVC TypeScript SPA starter kit inspired by the HotTowel SPA Template.

 ## NuGet Package ##
 This template is also available in nuget form: